wandering-nora/SV01Chronicles/README.md

 Now it's time to tune it for speed and quality.

 ## Input shaping
-We're going to measure the mechanical resonance frequencies with an ADXL345 accelerometer connected to the rpi.
+We're going to measure the mechanical resonance frequencies with an ADXL345 accelerometer connected to the rpi via SPI.

 Install needed packages with
 ```